 The Women’s Motorcycle Contingent organizes the ‘Dykes on Bikes’ contingent in the San Francisco LGBTQIA Pride Parade.
 The group starts off the Parade each year with whoops, hollers, leather, lace, and a roar of engines.

 As a longtime motorcycle lover, I was flattered when the WMC approached me about designing T-shirts, two years in a row, for them to sell as fundraisers and keepsakes.
 The target: a celebration of the love the women have for the open road and their bikes, and for each other.

 The WMC wanted a black T-shirt, naturally, so I used white ink for the design.
 I came up with the ‘Fast Women, Beautiful Bikes’ and ‘Hug the Curves’ headlines, combining the dynamic and the erotic.
-I decided to use the black background as negative space—something the T-shirt printer remarked on as an often-missed opportunity.
-I used the white ink for the ‘glow’ silhouetting the energetically leaning motorcycle rider and the reclining woman.
+I decided to use the black background as negative space; I used the white ink for the ‘glow’ silhouetting the energetically leaning motorcycle rider and the reclining woman.
 Click here for closer views of ‘Fast Women’ and ‘Hug the Curves’.